 These transformations and quotes exude authenticity as the featured customers have little to no personal agenda or underlying objective to achieve, the only reason being a genuinely good experience.

-8. Offer personalised discounts and updates
+8. Offer personalized discounts and updates

 The last step of the journey is to find ways to make customers keep coming back.
 By offering them personalized discounts, you can let them know that loyalty is rewarded by your brand.
-Furthermore, you could also offer updates regarding new products that they might be interested in or out of stock goods that they have previously checked out.
+Furthermore, you could also offer updates regarding new products that they might be interested in or out-of-stock goods that they have previously checked out.